 The four MALE SkyGuardian drones will be acquired by Belgium for around $ 600 million.
 The drones are expected to be delivered in 2022-2024, while the final deployment capacity is scheduled for 2025.
 The four drones will replace the 13 B- hunters that the Belgian army has bought in 1998 and deployed since 2004.

 The process for acquiring these types of drones was started with the ‘Strategic Vision’ laid out by the Belgian Ministry of Defence in 2016.
-Belgium aimed to acquire two unmanned aerial vehicles capable of medium altitude and long endurance (MALE UAV) systems at first, before acquiring another four systems on a longer term before 2030, for a total sum of €490 million.
+Belgium aimed to acquire two unmanned aerial vehicles capable of medium altitude and long-endurance (MALE UAV) systems at first, before acquiring another four systems on a longer-term before 2030, for a total sum of €490 million.
 The last four systems would ‘preferentially’ be of European-origin.